Ferocious, aggressive and awkwardly flexible, burbot are remarkable predators that have become

 Burbot primarily feed tight to bottom.
 Skip the “5-second rule,” they don’t mind picking their dinner right up off the lake floor.
 I like to pound bottom several times to stir things up, then lift my spoon 6-12” off bottom and dance it in place for several seconds.
 This makes the glob of shiners do a tantalizing dance as they disperse scent and vibration into the water.
 Then I’ll do a larger lift of the rod tip at the end of the dance and let the bait crash back down into bottom before starting over.

 You won’t always graph ‘em, often times your rod will load up as you go to lift your presentation off bottom.
 Still, you need to make sure to keep a close eye on your flasher.
 Some of your bigger bites could come through as a large, active blob 3-6′ off bottom, and would pounce on a glob of shiners raised up and placed in front of their face.

 Respect the ‘pout

 They provide exceptional table fare!
 Boiled or deep fried, burbot are known as the “poor man’s lobster” for a reason.
 If you’re not going to take the time to clean what you catch, let it go for another person to enjoy the epic battle that ‘pout offer.
-I realize there is no limit on burbot, but let’s practice selective harvest.
+I realize there is [at the time of writing this] no limit on burbot, but let’s practice selective harvest.
 Keep the smaller males if possible and let those big ladies swim.
 Approximately 20% of a big females weight is thanks to her eggs.
 That’s a lot of baby burbs!

 Respect the ‘pout.
 You’re sure to gain a newfound appreciation for these leopard-printed hand bags with shoulders after hooking up with one.
 Sit back, enjoy the ride, and hope your drag is set accordingly.

 For you visual learners!
-Everything you need to know about hardwater burbs:
+Everything you need to know about catching hardwater burbs: